India auto industry body calls for unified emissions rules

-NEW DELHI (Reuters) - India’s auto industry body called on Friday for a single set of emission norms to be introduced in the country, simplifying operations for carmakers who would be able sell the exact same car across the nation’s 29 states.
+NEW DELHI, Oct 9 (Reuters) - India’s auto industry body called on Friday for a single set of emission norms to be introduced in the country, simplifying operations for carmakers who would be able sell the exact same car across the nation’s 29 states.

 A lack of clean fuel in every Indian state has forced the auto industry to follow two different emission rules in the country, tougher norms in big cities like Mumbai and Delhi, and more lenient rules in the smaller cities.